Goodness-of-fit tests for the functional linear model based on randomly projected empirical processes: Hypothesis projection

 \end{Theo}

 \begin{Coro} Under the assumptions of the previous theorem,

-\end{Coro} According to this corollary, it happens that if we are interested in testing the simple null hypothesis $H_0: \E{Y | \bX}=0$ we can do it as follows: \textit{i}) select at random with $\mu$ a direction $\bh \in \Hil$; \textit{ii}) conditionally on $\bh$, test the projected null hypothesis $H_0^\bh: \mathbb{E}\big[Y | \bX^\bh\big]=0$.
+\end{Coro} According to this corollary, if we are interested in testing the simple null hypothesis $H_0: \E{Y | \bX}=0$, then we can do so as follows: (\textit{i}) select, at random with $\mu$, a direction $\bh \in \Hil$; (\textit{ii}) conditionally on $\bh$, test the projected null hypothesis $H_0^\bh: \mathbb{E}\big[Y | \bX^\bh\big]=0$.
 The rationale is simple yet powerful: if $H_0$ holds, then $H_0^\bh$ also holds; if $H_0$ fails, then $H_0^\bh$ also fails $\mu$-a.s.
-In this case, with probability one we have chosen a direction $\bh$ for which $H_0^\bh$ fails.
-Of course, the main advantage to test $H_0^\bh$ over testing $H_0$ directly is that in $H_0^\bh$ the conditioning r.v. is real, which simplifies the problem substantially.
+In this case, with probability one, we have chosen a direction $\bh$ for which $H_0^\bh$ fails.
+Of course, the main advantage to testing $H_0^\bh$ over testing $H_0$ directly is that in $H_0^\bh$ the conditioning r.v. is real, which simplifies the problem substantially.